Get Started with GoJS

 Alternatively, you can link straight to a GoJS library provided by a CDN such as:

-Each GoJS diagram is contained in an HTML <div> element in your HTML page that you give an explicit size:
+Each GoJS diagram is contained in an HTML <div> element in your HTML page that you give a size:

 <!-- The DIV for a Diagram needs an explicit size or else we will not see anything.